scruffaluff/bootware/README.md

 ---

-Bootware is a set of shell scripts and Docker images for bootstrapping software installations with Ansible.
+Bootware is a set of shell scripts for bootstrapping software installations with Ansible.
+Bootware makes it easy to install software, settings, and configuration files for a new computer by providing uniform commands to install Ansible and execute playbooks for the local computer.
+Bootware requires no dependencies and works on FreeBSD, Linux, MacOS, and Windows operating systems.

+Bootware is designed for my personal usage, but can be configured for anyone to use.
+All of the Bootware default settings point to this repository, but most settings can be changed with environment variables, a configuration file, or command line flags.
+If you want your own version of Bootware with different defaults, just fork this repository and edit away.

 ## Install